petru-braha/VDS-library/wiki.md

 3. why maxheap does not inherit array? no matching methods

 4. about node_tree class - i had multiple approaches
+- preprocessing
 - the number of child nodes in template
 	- this strategy was automatically implying that children had to have the same number of children as their parent (no more/less)
 	- one solution was to define children as "node<T>*" and not "node_tree<T, nr_children>": by some verifications i realised this method was not reliable
 - the number of child nodes non-existent, just in the constructor
 - the number of child nodes as a data member (x)

-5. iterator class will now be defined inside of the class that uses it
+5. iterator class defined inside of the class that uses it
+- no definitions of methods are allowed in header files for final types